Church News for the Weekend of 27th October 2024

 Book of the Month

-Our book of the month for September is ‘Hope: The Best Is Yet To Come’ by Bryson Smith.
+Our book of the month for October is ‘Hope: The Best is yet to Come‘ by Bryson Smith.
 Physical copies are available at our bookstall or buy online at: wanderingbookseller.com.au

 Friday Kids and Youth